Setting up an Advanced IVR

 Creating a Main IVR Greeting

-All IVRs must start with a Greeting block.
+All IVRs must start with a Greeting.
 This will be considered your "main menu" and will provide callers with subsequent options.
 For example, an IVR greeting may say "Thank you for calling ABC Plumbing.
 For emergencies, please press 1.
-For our hours of operation, please press 2.
-For all other calls, please press 3."
+To schedule general maintenance appointments, please press 2.
+For our hours of operation, please press 3."

 1

 Within SAS Flex, go to the Builder icon on the left navigation panel.
-Then select IVR Blocks.
+Then select IVRs.

 2